mmy753/Pokemon-CSS-Challenge/README.md

 -Fetch API

 .about{
-Why its not looking a normal website: This project is not about UI/UX !important;
+Why its not looking like a normal website: This project is not about UI/UX !important;
 display: My Skills;
 :)
 }